-In the Fall of 2006 a postcard was distributed to the approximately 26,000 landowners located within one mile of the exterior boundary of all the parcels to notify and invite comment on Volume I and II of the LCP.
-A postcard was also sent to notify and invite all landowners located within one mile of the parcels within the Bear River planning unit to a Public Information Meeting that was held in Markleeville, California on October 8, 2009.
+In the fall of 2006, a postcard was distributed to the approximately 26,000 landowners located within one mile of the exterior boundary of all the parcels to notify and invite comment on Volume I and II of the LCP.
+A postcard was also sent to notify and invite all landowners located within one mile of the parcels within the Hat Creek planning unit to a Public Information Meeting that was held in Burney in 2009.
 In addition, simultaneous with the release of the proposed subject LCCP for public comment, adjacent landowners located within one mile of the subject parcels are noticed by mail 30 days before the Watershed Planning Committee considers forwarding the proposed subject LCCP to the board for final approval.